Quick answer

 Non-EU national, family member of EU/Polish nationalResidence card for family member of EU citizenDifferent process from standard temporary residence — do not use standard form

-Non-EU national, 5+ years continuous legal residencePermanent Residence Permit (Karta Pobytu Stałego)No gaps exceeding 6 months.
+Non-EU national, 5+ years continuous legal residencePermanent Residence Permit (Karta Pobytu Stałego)No gaps exceeding a specific period.
 Full 5-year residence history documentation required.

 Documents Required — What Must Be in Place Before Your Appointment